thevilledev/ez-docker-zcash/README.md

 # Feedback

 Feedback is more than welcome!
 If you have any questions, feedback or improvements just create a Github issue.

+You can also send your feedback as $ZEC to `zcVufj8Mr72R3hkimB982RSpZPsrUQHW7eHJHq9jhuF7SxsN5bZJsHjM8AxLuQCZkQu43mwhigqkMuBPen8A2MH9ipdjaop`. :)